 Futurist — Emmy Award winning Filmmaker, Journalist, Writer — Technology, Culture, Environment

 It’s probably more true than not that from a certain perspective, creating a Re-Brand, and/or launching campaigns requires an inordinate amount of time in the advance stages of group decision making, vendor relations, and creative development.
-It takes so much time, in fact, and demands uniqueness and vision to such a degree that most attempts fail.
+It takes so much time, in fact, and demands uniqueness and vision to such a degree that many attempts fall short.

 That is one simple reason why Corporate Communications, Marketing, and PR are in despair, and why advertising works only with Mega-Budgets and support at the top.

-But this is more a matter of a failure of imagination and inflexible thinking than anything intrinsic.
+But this is more a matter of a failure of imagination, and of inflexible thinking than anything intrinsic.
 It’s the rare corporation that can think, and act, and run, on its feet, in real time, and why systems-building and automated marketing get press.

-So it’s imperative to flip that switch, upend the assumptions, revisit basic truths, and go forward with heart and passion, not stale ideas tried before.
+So it’s imperative to flip that switch, upend the assumptions, revisit basic truths, and go forward with heart and passion, not stiff and stale narratives tried before.
 In fact, corporations depend on people and ideas in uncertain times.
-That’s why this post seeks to enlighten about what a wise person once said, “a good idea is not simply no longer having a bad idea.”
+That’s why this post seeks to enlighten about what a wise person once said, “having a good idea is not simply no longer having a bad idea.”